FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

    1. Give your new key a name (again, you can't go wrong with "Device Code Grant Example") and leave everything else the same.
 Hit save.
    1. Finally, copy the "Id" value for your new key from the table.

-Sweet, our FA administrivia is out of the way now that we have our Client ID, Tenant ID, and API Key!
+Sweet, our FusionAuth administrivia is out of the way now that we have our Client ID, Tenant ID, and API Key!
 Hurrah!

 Last item: Let's get our CLI app ([getgif](https://github.com/FusionAuth/fusionauth-example-go-device-code-grant)) cloned and set up so you can follow along: